Iran–Israel proxy conflict: 2000s

+Shabaa Farms conflict

+Since Israel withdrew from Southern Lebanon and Hezbollah took over the assets of the South Lebanon Army in May 2000, the conflict continued at low-level, centering around the Shabaa Farms region.

 With the election of Iranian hardliner Mahmoud Ahmadinejad in 2005, relations between Iran and Israel became increasingly tense as the countries engaged in a series of proxy conflicts and covert operations against each other.